-On March 23, 2022, the Audit and Risk Oversight Committee (Audit Com) endorsed to CIC's BOD to approve and authorize the issuance of the consolidated and separate financial statements of CIC for the year ended December 31, 2021.
+On March 27, 2023, the Audit and Risk Oversight Committee (Audit Com) endorsed to CIC's BOD to approve and authorize the issuance of the consolidated and separate financial statements of CIC as at for the year ended December 31, 2022.

-The BOD approved and authorized the issuance of the consolidated financial statements of CIC for the year ended December 31, 2021 on April 11, 2022.
+The BOD approved and authorized the issuance of the consolidated and separate financial statements of CIC for the year ended December 31, 2022 on March 29, 2023.